An unknottedness result for noncompact self shrinkers: Proof of Theorem

 \section{Proof of Theorem \ref{thm:unknotted}}

-Our goal as in \cite{MW1} and \cite{L} is ultimately to appeal to a Waldhausen type theorem, the original result shown by its namesake in \cite{W}: \begin{thm} Suppose $M$ is a Heegaard splitting of $S^3$ of genus $g$.
+Our goal as in \cite{MW1} and \cite{L} is ultimately to appeal to a Waldhausen type theorem \cite{W}, perhaps the best known formulation being the following: \begin{thm} Suppose $M$ is a Heegaard splitting of $S^3$ of genus $g$.
 Then it is isotopic to the standard genus $g$ surface of $S^3$. \end{thm}

 A Heegaard splitting is a surface in a 3 dimensional (for now, take it to be comapct) manifold $N$ which splits $N$ into two handlebodies: regions homeomorphic to topologically closed regular neighborhoods of properly embedded, one-dimensional CW-complexes in $N$.
 We define standard embeddedness for compact closed surfaces as surfaces isotopic to any of the following.
 The standardly embedded torus we take to be the embedding $T^2\hookrightarrow \R^3 \sim S^3 \setminus \{\infty\} \hookrightarrow S^3$ given by rotating the unit circle $S(2,1)$ in the $xy$ plane about the $z$ axis.
 The standardly embedded genus $g$ surface can be constructed by taking $g$ standardly embedded tori, arranging so that their centers fall along a line and so that their convex hulls are pairwise disjoint, and taking a connect sum of adjaicent tori using straight cylinder segments at two closest points. $ $